SERVIR-Amazonia/guyana-training/gee-flood/optical-landsat.md

 Code Checkpoint: []()

-**Challenge 1:** modify the start and end parameters to map surface water detected in one season of the year over several years.
+**Challenge 1:** Modify the start and end parameters to map surface water detected in one season of the year over several years.

 **Challenge 2:** The Sentinel-2 satellite has a higher spatial resolution than the Landsat satellites.
 Calculate the NDWI for a Sentinel-2 image.